Phantasm320/Phantasm320.github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
-title: Recommending services/products for your customers
+title: Recommending services and products for your customers
 subtitle: The assistant buyer App
 tags: [books, shakespeare, test]
 ---